aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-local-testnet.md

 The rest of this document describes:

-- How to start your local testnet with a single Validator FullNode, using both the methods, and
+- How to start your local testnet with a single Validator node, using both the methods, and
 - How to start a Faucet service and attach it to your testnet.

 ## Using the Aptos-core source code